 Symptoms

-Symptoms of amoebiasis may be observed at any time from a few days to several years after infection, although they occur most commonly during the first four months.
+Symptoms of amebiasis may be observed at any time from a few days to several years after infection, although they occur most commonly during the first four months.
 Onset may be sudden and symptoms may vary in severity from mild diarrhea to dysentery.
 The problem may spread to other organs, such as the liver, causing liver, lung, or brain abscesses.
 The infection resolves spontaneously in some individuals, but others experience relapses over several years.

 Treatment